A Standard of Practice is the minimum standard of professional behaviour and ethical conduct on a specific issue expected by the College.

 1. Professional Responsibilities in Medical Education: Standard of Practice (September 2017)

 The College of Physicians and Surgeons of Newfoundland and Labrador regulates the practice of medicine in the public interest.
-It is governed by a 14 member Council, which includes the Registrar, a fully-licensed medical practitioner, who is an ex-officio member, appointed by the Council.
+It is governed by a 15-member Council which includes the Registrar and Deputy Registrar, medical practitioners, who are ex-officio members.

-Copyright © College of Physicians and Surgeons of Newfoundland and Labrador.
+The College of Physicians and Surgeons of Newfoundland and Labrador